 - Shrubs soften the hard lines of a house, even one with attractive siding.

-- Newly-built homes are sometimes plunked on an expanse of lawn devoid of mature trees.
+- Newly-built homes are sometimes plunked onto an expanse of lawn devoid of mature trees.
 A bed of shrubs can quickly counteract this rather bleak look.

 - When landscaping in small spaces, you may just plain need the extra space if you enjoy growing a particular shrub.